alloc/use-element-size/README.md

 - Tracking stops when `useElementSize` is passed `false/null/undefined` instead of a function.

 - The callback waits until the next `requestAnimationFrame` tick before running.

-- ⚠️ Be sure the tracked element **never** has `position: static`.

-- ⚠️ Be sure to wrap the callback with `useCallback` if **both** of these are true:

-  - The tracked element may be unmounted when `useElementSize` is still active.
-  - You update local state from the callback when the `size` parameter is `null`.

 ## Demo